The River God

 Summary of The River God

-• “The River God” As a Representative of Nature and Its Seductive Quality: The monologue opens with the river speaking to the audiences or readers saying that despite his shortcomings, he loves the women to bathe in it but if people do not follow rules, he can drown them.
-However, it is unclear why the river has drowned the old lady, though, he calls all others fools.
-Staying quizzical about the lady and where she lies, the river states that though people could call him foolish “old smelly river,” yet he loves to have that lady in his bed and would not forgive her if she leaves without his permission.
-Written in the first person, the river presents the seductive quality of nature that attracts men and if they do not follow the rules of nature, they may face the wrath of nature.
+- “The River God” As a Representative of Nature and Its Seductive Quality: The monologue opens with the river speaking to the readers saying that despite his shortcomings, he loves the women to bathe in it but if people do not follow rules, he can drown them.
+However, it is unclear why the river has drowned the old lady, though he calls all others fools.
+In spite of his burning curiosity regarding the lady’s location, the river adamantly asserts that he would never forgive her for leaving without his consent, even if others mockingly dub him as the “old smelly river.”

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “I may be smelly, and I may be old”, /i/ in “But where my fish float by I bless their swimming” and the sound of /o/ in “O I may be an old foul river but I have plenty of go.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /ee/ in “I may be smelly, and I may be old”, the sound of /oo/ in “Who bathe too close to the weir, contrary to rules”.

-2. Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /w/ in “who would” and /f/ in “fish float.”
+- Alliteration: It is the use of successive consonant sounds in the initials of the successive words, such as the sound of /w/ in “who would” and the sound of /f/ in “fish float”.

-4. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /r/, /m/ and /p/ in “Rough in my pebbles, reedy in my pools” and /d/ in She lies in my beautiful deep river bed with many a weed.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /r/ and /l/ in “Rough in my pebbles, reedy in my pools” and the sound of /d/ in She lies in my beautiful deep river bed with many a weed”.

 She lies in my beautiful deep river bed with many a weed